 We need to know that Sigiriya, the great rock fortress, didn’t have a hidden magical pump to get the water up.
 It had hundreds of slaved workers to bring the water up and fill the tanks everyday, so the king can see the pretty water fountains working.

 Rather than feeling proud of the Kings, we should feel sorry for the common people like you and me in that time.
-We should feel sorry for all the kings “wives” who were forcefully separated from their existing families; And for men and children of those women.
+We should feel sorry for all the kings’ so-called “wives” who were forcefully separated from their existing families; And for men and children of those women.
 We should feel sorry for the brave Sri Lankans who knew they’re going to lose but still fought with invaders.

 We also need to understand that we lost our ways by not learning from our mistakes and improving.
 After doing that, we can properly do an unbiased evaluation of our past, present and the future.
 We don’t want to go back to the good old dictatorship age.
 We need to go to the future.